prateek041/second-brain/prometheus/docs.md

 ## Collector

-In prometheus, Collector is the interface that is implemented by anything that can be used to collect metrics.
+In prometheus, Collector is the interface that is implemented by anything that can be used to collect metrics

+To implement the collector interface, any type must have two methods

+- Describe: This gives information about the metric itself.
+- Collect: Metrics are collected through this.

 ## Descriptor